Negativity is contagious. Hang around it too long and you’re almost certain to catch it.

 Don’t stoke the fire.

-However taking the opposite approach, responding with a “hmm” and then completely changing topics, will likely be perceived as uncaring or even rude.
+However taking the flip side, responding with a “hmm” and then completely changing topics, will likely be perceived as uncaring or even rude.

 I’ve found the perfect balance is to acknowledge their statement, then politely and positively shift the conversation.
-“Ugh, I hate when siblings pry!
-I was sort of bracing myself for that when I visited my sister last month, but was pleasantly surprised!
+“Ugh, I hate when parents pry!
+I was sort of bracing myself for that when I visited mine last month, but was pleasantly surprised!
 We went to the best restaurant…”

-Politely shift like this enough and your negative friend will quickly learn you’re not their best option for a venting session.
+Politely shift like this enough and negative people will quickly learn you’re not their best option for a venting session.

 Focus on the positives.

-Another way to combat their negativity is to focus on the positives in their story.
+Another great way to combat their negative comments is to focus on a positive spin in their story.

 If they’re in a fender bender, emphasize that you’re so glad they weren’t hurt.
-If they’re sick, express your gratitude that they caught a cold, but dodged the flu that’s been going around.
+If they’re sick, use that attitude of gratitude you developed earlier to express your thankfulness that they caught a cold, but dodged the flu that’s been going around.

-This technique might annoy them, but sends the same message as the last – you’re not the right person for their complaints, gossip, or other negative banter.
+This technique might annoy them, but sends the same message as the last – you’re not the right person for their complaints, gossip, negative thoughts, or otherwise negative comments.

 Remember that your positivity can be just as exhausting and influential as their negativity.

 I read an interesting verse in the Bible a few months ago.
-God assigned Ezekiel to deliver a message to, essentially, a bunch of complainers.
+God assigned Ezekiel to deliver a message to, essentially, a bunch of negative people.

 And what God told him in Ezekiel 3:8-9 really struck me, “But I’ll make you as hard in your way as they are in theirs.
 I’ll make your face as hard as rock, harder than granite.
 Don’t let them intimidate you” (MSG).